nbrady-techempower/TFB-Documentation/docs/Development/Testing-and-Debugging.md

 $ tfb --test beego --type db
 $ tfb --test beego --type fortune

-# Specify a number of options for how the load is generated
-$ tfb --test beego --max-concurrency 24 --max-threads 24 --duration 20 --max-queries 200

-# Run a tiny benchmark
-$ tfb --test beego --max-threads 2 --max-concurrency 2
 ```
 _Note: The `results` directory must be removed after each test has been run
 in order to run the test again._